-- (2) The free elective in Year Two must be chosen carefully keeping in mind the requirement for all students to select a major area of concentration.
-Many majors recommend beginning required course work in Year Two, ADMI 322 (ACCTG 322) is recommended for most majors. - (3) See §54.1.3.
+- (1) Students registered at Faculté Saint-Jean are required to take a minimum of ★9 in French language.
+They are advised to take a series of French courses depending on the path followed in their previous studies.
+For information concerning French language requirements see \$154.2 in the Faculté Saint-Jean section of the Calendar.
+In certain circumstances, students may be required to take FRANC 231.
+The amount of free electives in Years One and Two may depend on the French pathway chosen - (2) The free elective in Year Two must be chosen carefully keeping in mind the requirement for all students to select a major area of concentration.
+Many majors recommend beginning required course work in Year Two.
+ADMI 322 (ACCTG 322) is recommended for most majors. - (3) See §54.1.3.
 Students are advised to examine §54.2 for Senior Business Electives consistent with the major of their choice.
 Some courses in the Faculty of Arts of the Faculty of Science may also be acceptable as Senior Business Electives for the purpose of the Bilingual BCom program.
 A maximum of ★42 in Senior Business Electives is permitted in Years Three and Four.

-- Students in the Bilingual BCom must choose a major area of specialization.
+- a.
+Students in the Bilingual BCom must choose a major area of specialization.
 Where that major requires a minor area of specialization, students must complete the minor in accordance with major requirements.
 Minors are not required for most majors.
-Students should consult the relevant major in §§54.2.1 to 54.2.18. - Students may not complete a minor in the Bilingual BCom.
+Students should consult the relevant major in §§54.2.1 to 54.2.18. - b.
+Students may not complete a minor in the Bilingual BCom.
 Students interested in coursework in this area should consult the major in International Business, or consult with the Faculté Saint-Jean for information concerning appropriate coursework.